Beijing–Kowloon railway

-The Beijing–Kowloon railway, also known as the Jingjiu railway (京九铁路 or 京九线 (京九鐵路 or 京九線)) is a railway connecting Beijing West railway station in Beijing to Shenzhen railway station in Shenzhen, Guangdong Province.
-It is connected with Hong Kong's East Rail line across the border, which had its southern terminus in Hung Hom in southern Kowloon until 2022.
+The Beijing–Kowloon railway, also known as the Jingjiu railway (京九铁路 or 京九线 (京九鐵路 or 京九線)) is a dual track railway connecting Beijing West railway station in Beijing to Shenzhen railway station in Shenzhen, Guangdong Province.

+It was previously connected with Hong Kong's East Rail line across the border.
+All services south of Shenzhen were discontinued in July 2020, citing high-speed rail as a result.

 History

-It is a dual-track railway.
-Construction began in February 1993.
+Construction of the railway began in February 1993.
 It was opened on 1 September 1996, connecting Beijing and Shenzhen (and thereupon with Kowloon through the KCR East Rail) through Tianjin, Hebei, Shandong, Henan, Anhui, Hubei, Jiangxi and Guangdong, with a length of 2397 km.
 It has 790 bridges and 160 tunnels.
 The Jiujiang Yangtze River Bridge, at a length of 7679 m, is the longest across the Yangtze River.
-Located between Jinghu railway (Beijing–Shanghai) and Jingguang railway (Beijing–Guangzhou), it was built to alleviate the congested Jingguang railway, and to foster development in the areas to the east of Jingguang railway.
+Located between Jinghu railway (Beijing–Shanghai) and Jingguang railway (Beijing–Guangzhou) with a designed annual traffic volume of 70 million tonne, it was built to alleviate the congested Jingguang railway, and to foster development in the areas to the east of Jingguang railway.

 The idea had been proposed for a long time, and some of the sections, such as the Jiujiang Yangtze River Bridge, were built before construction of the whole line officially began.
 Some were converted from existing sections, such as between Jiujiang and Nanchang, and Fuyang and Shangqiu.

-It multiplexes with the Guangmeishan railway (Guangzhou–Meizhou–Shantou railway) between Longchuan and Dongguan.
+The railway uses the same line as Guangmeishan railway (Guangzhou–Meizhou–Shantou railway) between Longchuan and Dongguan.
 It joins the Guangshen railway (Guangzhou–Shenzhen railway, formerly the Chinese section of the Kowloon–Canton railway) at Dongguan, and follows the same route.
 Within Hong Kong, it shares the same pair of tracks with the East Rail line (formerly British section of the Kowloon–Canton railway).

-Beijing–Kowloon through train services are currently provided on the Jingguang railway and Guangshen railway, instead of the Jingjiu railway, because Beijing-Kowloon line emphasizes freight traffic and pass through less major cities.
-Passengers are required to go through customs and immigration checks for the cross-border service.
+Beijing–Kowloon through train services was previously provided on the Jingguang railway and Guangshen railway, instead of the Jingjiu railway, because Beijing-Kowloon line emphasizes freight traffic and pass through less major cities.
+Passengers using such service are required to go through customs and immigration checks for the cross-border service.
+However, the conventional cross-border services have been discontinued.

 Electrification of the line between Beijing West and Lehua was completed in May 2010 allowing operating speeds to increase from 160 to 200 km/h with provisions for operation of double-stack container trains.

-Completion of cross-harbour section of the MTR's Sha Tin to Central Link project on 15 May 2022 saw the extension of the East Rail line from Hung Hom station underneath Victoria Harbour to Hong Kong Island.
-The East Rail line now terminates at Admiralty station in its namesake business district via a new station at Exhibition Centre.